-However, the 2017 Construction Technology Report by JB Knowledge found that construction companies tend to adopt software at the department level rather than organisationally.
-And, in many cases, contractors select out-of-the-box solutions that aren't tailored to the construction industry or don't integrate well with other software programs used throughout the company.
+However, many construction companies tend to adopt software at the department level rather than organisationally.
+And, in some cases, contractors select out-of-the-box solutions that aren't tailored to the construction industry or don't integrate well with other software programs used throughout the company.

-The fact that contractors are adopting software is a good thing, but software chosen by and for one department - and not designed for the unique needs of construction businesses - often isn't the best solution for the whole organisation.
+The fact that contractors are adopting software is a good thing, but software chosen by and for one department - and often not designed for the unique needs of construction businesses - often isn't the best solution for the whole organisation.
 It's critical that the various tools used across the organisation are tightly integrated to ensure information flows easily between them.
-A construction-specific, unified solution provides a better foundation for a construction business.
+A construction-specific, unified solution provides a better foundation for general contractors' specific business needs.
 Construction companies tend to adopt software at the department level rather than organisationally.